thomas-leroy/dotfiles/README.md

 make export-vscode
 ```

+This command will save you Visual Studio Code configuration :

+- List of installed extensions
+- `settings.json`
+- `keybindings.json`

-The shortcuts, settings and installed extension will be saved in the `./vscode/ressources` directory.
+The shortcuts, settings and installed extension will be saved in the `./vscode/resources` directory.

 All parameters can be imported using the command: